 Is My Repentance Enough?

-If our fleshy corruption of religion is good at one thing, it’s teaching us how to hide those sinful stains in such a way that the less sneaky see us as nigh sinless.
+If our fleshy, corrupted version of religion is good at one thing, it’s teaching us how to hide those sinful stains in such a way that others see us as nearly sinless.
 But there’s almost always a point where we catch a glimpse of ourselves in the mirror, and guilt takes a handful of our heart and squeezes.
-There’s a point where we fall on our faces in realization we’ve done it again.
+There’s a point where we fall on our faces in realization that we’ve done it again.

 Where we wonder,

 …in silent shame,